Union Township, Holt County, Missouri

 Township in Holt County, Missouri, U.S.

 Union Township is a township in Holt County, Missouri, United States.
 At the 2020 census, its population was 224.
 It is the largest township in Holt County, being over 50 square miles.
-Craig, its only extant community, is located in the township's center.
+Craig, the only extant community, is located in the township's center.

 History

 Union Township was settled in the early 1840s, at Sharpe's Grove, but its establishment date is unknown.

 Marietta was first settled circa 1844 and was established March 15, 1854, was a community on the east bank of the Missouri River, southwest of where Craig is today, near Lewsiville.
 A post office named Rushbottom existed from 1850 to 1871.
 Rush Bottoms Conservation Area is where the settlement used to be.
 A schoolhouse named Marietta persisted until at least 1920.

 A hamlet called Tarkio, also known as Tarkeo or Big Spring, was located in the northern portion of Union township, about 1.75 miles northwest of Craig, along the Big Tarkio Creek.
 There was a post office named Tarkio from 1843 to 1869.

 The Kansas City, St. Joseph, and Council Bluffs Railroad was completed through this township in 1869.